 1. Summary

-Under the current Bylaws of the Internet Corporation for Assigned Name and Numbers (ICANN), the ICANN Board has the final responsibility for all decisions.
+Under California law and the current Bylaws of the Internet Corporation for Assigned Name and Numbers (ICANN), the ICANN Board has the final responsibility for the activities and affairs of ICANN.

 With removal of the U.S. National Telecommunications and Information Administration (NTIA) as a perceived enforcement body over ICANN, the CCWG-Accountability requires a method to ensure that decisions produced by community accountability mechanisms can be enforced, including in situations where the Board may object to the results.

-To manage the process of enforcement on the community's behalf, the CCWG-Accountability recommends creating a new entity, taking the form of a “Sole Designator” model available under California law.
-The entity created using the Sole Designator model will be referred to as the “Empowered Community.”
+The CCWG-Accountability recommends creating a new entity that will act at the direction of the community to exercise and enforce community powers, taking the form of a “Sole Designator” under California law.
+The entity will be referred to as the “Empowered Community.”

-Under California law, the Empowered Community only has the legally guaranteed power (statutory right) to appoint and remove ICANN Board Directors (whether an individual Director or an aggregate entire Board).
+As permitted under California law, the Empowered Community will have the legally guaranteed power (statutory right) to appoint and remove ICANN Board Directors (whether an individual Director or the entire Board).
+Other powers, such as the power to approve or reject amendments to the Articles of Incorporation and Bylaws may be provided to a Sole Designator.

-The CCWG-Accountability accepts that only having the above statutory power is sufficient given:
+The CCWG-Accountability accepts that its statutory power will be limited as described above and that this is sufficient given:

 The creation of Fundamental Bylaws that can only be modified jointly by the ICANN Board and Empowered Community.